praksekar/electric_vehicle/README.md

 This vehicle won 1st place at the 2018 MIT invitationals and the 2018 Eastern Long Island Regional Final.
 It also got 2nd place at the 2018 UPenn invitational.

+Here's a video of it performing at the 2018 Eastern Long Island Regional Final: https://www.youtube.com/watch?v=A2Euegb3qQg

 Here are some pictures!

 Overall views: